“The Knowledge Library”

 2- By descent: A person born out of India after 26 January 1950 but before 10 December 1992 is a citizen by descent if his father was a citizen at the time of his birth.
 A person born out of India after 10 Dec 1992 is a citizen if either of his parents is an Indian citizen.
 A person born out of India after 3 December 2004, is a citizen if his birth is registered at the Indian consulate within 1 year of his birth, this has to be accompanied by an undertaking from parents that she doesn’t hold any other citizenship.

-4- By naturalization: Central government can grant on application a certificate of naturalization to a person who is not a citizen of a country where Indians can’t be naturalized citizens.
+4- By naturalization: The central government can grant on application a certificate of naturalization to a person who is not a citizen of a country where Indians can’t be naturalized citizens.

 1. Is ready to surrender the citizenship of another country when he receives Indian citizenship.

 2. Is of good character.
-Has knowledge of at least one language of the 8th schedule.
+Knows at least one language of the 8th schedule.

-3. He has been a resident of India or been in service to Govt of India for a period of 12 months preceding application.
+3. He has been a resident of India or been in service to Govt of India for 12 months preceding application.

 5. He shall on grant of naturalization continue to reside in India or serve under the Govt of India or society, trust, or company run by Indians.